celo-org/docs/docs/celo-holder-guide/quick-start.md

 ---
 title: Quick Start for CELO Holders
+description: Account access and reward details for self-custodying holder of CELO on the Celo Mainnet.
 slug: /celo-owner-guide/quick-start
 ---
 # Owner Guide

-If you are a self-custodying holder of CELO on the Celo [Mainnet](../getting-started/mainnet), this guide will help you access your account and do the setup necessary to earn rewards on those funds.
+Account access and reward details for self-custodying holder of CELO on the Celo [Mainnet](../getting-started/mainnet)

 ## Prerequisites